 The Human Rights Act 1993 prohibits discrimination in employment on the basis of disability, and the Employment Relations Act 2000 contains a duty to act in good faith.

 An employer should ensure applicants are aware of the requirements for the job.
-They may ask whether there are medical or physical conditions or disabilities that might prevent them from carrying out the work to a reasonable standard.
+They may ask whether there are medical or physical conditions or disabilities that might prevent them from carrying out the work to a reasonable standard – and acting in good faith means you will answer honestly.

 They may not ask questions that could indicate an intention to discriminate.
 If you have not answered truthfully then you can be dismissed – as you were not acting in good faith.